 - Some Jewish people may avoid Halloween as it’s not a traditional holiday.

-- Some Muslims might refrain from Halloween celebrations due to their values and views on halloween.
+- Some Muslims might refrain from Halloween celebrations due to their values and views on Halloween.

-Views on Halloween Varies
+Views on Halloween vary

 - Environmental concerns about waste generated from costumes and decorations.